FJY08/fjy08.github.io/content/publication/journal-article/index.md

 - Sebastian Feld
 date: "2024-08-15"
 publishDate: "2024-08-16"
-publication_types: ["article-journal"]
+publication_types: ["article-preprint"]   # ← 标成预印本
-publication: "*Quantum Science and Technology* (under major revision)"
+publication: "arXiv preprint"
-publication_short: "QST"
+publication_short: "IOP QST"
 abstract: |
   We show that holographic quantum error correction codes can exceed the zero-rate hashing bound, providing new insights into the structure and limits of quantum information.